 Counselling should not be regarded as an alternative to seeing your GP or Doctor, who still remains the person overall responsible for your physical and mental health.
 Local GP Practices

 However, we are here for you and we will do what we can to help you.

+How much does it cost?
 The service is free of charge.
+Our Team

-All our Counsellors are professionally trained, attend external supervision and work to the Ethical Framework of their professional body.
+All our counsellors are professionally trained, attend external supervision and work to the Ethical Framework of their professional body.

-Occasionally, the service may also have Associate Counsellors, who, whilst less experienced, are professionally trained, externally supervised, mentored by our Counsellors and comply with the same Ethical Framework.
+Occasionally, the service may also have Associate Counsellors, who, whilst less experienced, are professionally trained, externally supervised, mentored by our counsellors and comply with the same Ethical Framework.